engr101staff/engr101matlab/_sources/vectors_and_matrices/main.rst

 |

+.. admonition:: Warning!

-**Warning!
-It's easy to get the column-major order backward!** We highly recommend using row/column indexing because it is more useful, generally clearer, and leads to fewer headaches, but some MATLAB help files use linear indexing, so now you know what it is.
+  It's easy to get the column-major order backward!
+We highly recommend using row/column indexing because it is more useful, generally clearer, and leads to fewer headaches, but some MATLAB help files use linear indexing, so now you know what it is.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^